Competitor Tracking: How to Monitor Competitors in Real Time

 • Setting Google Alerts: Free notifications when competitors get mentioned in news or blogs

 Social tracking is most valuable when paired with website monitoring.
-A competitor running new ad creative often signals a positioning shift that will eventually show up on their website too.
-Research from Gartner confirms that organizations combining multiple intelligence channels make faster strategic decisions than those relying on any single data source.
+A competitor running new ad creative often signals a positioning shift that shows up on their website weeks later.
+Research from Gartner found that teams watching multiple channels make faster strategic calls than teams relying on one.

 Product and feature tracking